Innovative Methods for Aortic Aneurysm Device Testing

 Developing test models that perform well in challenging conditions

 When testing grafts used to treat thoracic aortic aneurysms, Medtronic’s goal is to develop models that help to accurately mimic in-vivo device performance.
 Due to the critical role these grafts play in a patient’s well-being, a new method of designing test models was developed.
-By incorporating statistical analysis with the development of benchtop test models, Medtronic is able to ensure that their devices will perform under challenging conditions.
+By incorporating statistical analysis with the development of benchtop test models, Medtronic is able to ensure that its devices will perform under challenging conditions.

 Mimics Innovation Suite